Course is at capacity! Join the waitlist for the next live-stream EMR Boot Camp: August 12-13, 2021.

 Over the last decade, Electronic Health Records (EHRs) and Electronic Medical Records (EMRs) systems have been increasingly implemented at US hospitals.
 Huge amounts of longitudinal and detailed patient information, including lab tests, medications, disease status, and treatment outcome, have been accumulated and are available electronically.
 Extensive effort has been dedicated to developing advanced clinical data processing and data management, to integrate patient data into a computable collection of rich longitudinal patient profiles.
 EMR/EHRs provide unprecedented opportunities for cohort-wide investigations and knowledge discovery.
 They are important data resources for building predictive models for disease diagnosis and prognosis, thus enabling personalized medicine.

 Despite the great potential, analyzing such large, scattered and heterogeneous observational patient data is still technically challenging.
-This two-day intensive workshop will go over opportunities and potentials of EMR/EHR for health and medical studies, statistical challenges and pitfalls for analyzing EMR/EHR, and multiple techniques with their latest development to address those challenges, followed by hands-on computer lab sessions and case studies to put concepts into practice.
+This two-day intensive workshop will go over opportunities and potentials of EMR/EHR for health and medical studies, statistical challenges and pitfalls for analyzing EMR/EHR, and the latest developments of multiple techniques to address those challenges, followed by hands-on computer lab sessions and case studies to put concepts into practice.

 By the end of the electronic medical records training, participants will be familiar with the following topics: